NowellPhelps/NowellPhelps/README.md

 - Attempting to separate dyadic and higher-order influence on adoption of a microfinance in rural Indian Villages

 I'm broadly in epidemiology, data, networks, and complexity.
-You can contact me at nowell.phelps@gmail.com, or on twitter <a href="https://twitter.com/nowell_phelps">@PhelpsNowell<a>.
+You can contact me at nowell.phelps@gmail.com, or <a href="https://twitter.com/nowell_phelps">@PhelpsNowell<a>.

 <!---
 NowellPhelps/NowellPhelps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.